timosalm/tap-spring-developer-workshop/workshop/content/exercises/beyond-12-factors.md

 To configure reporting to Zipkin we can use the `management.zipkin.tracing.*` configuration properties.
 Normally when using an external service like Zipkin we would expect to find to that service using service bindings as we did with PostreSQL, Redis, and RabbitMQ in the order service.
 Unfortunately, [spring-cloud-bindings](https://github.com/spring-cloud/spring-cloud-bindings), which will be automatically added by the Spring Boot Buildpack when an app is deployed to TAP, doesn't support Zipkin yet.

-To work around this we can add additional bindings by creating our own `BindingsPropertiesProcessor` for Zipkin.
+To work around this, we can add additional bindings by creating our own `BindingsPropertiesProcessor` for Zipkin.

-First we must add the `spring-cloud-bindings` dependency to our classpath.
+First, we must add the `spring-cloud-bindings` dependency to our classpath.

 ```editor:insert-lines-before-line
 file: ~/product-service/pom.xml